Contact Us

 Cameras suitable for the Leica pathology microscopes capture what you see in true colors and provide high-quality images for your reports.
 The images can be archived in the hospital information system thanks to the TWAIN capability of the cameras.

-Minimize the strain
+Minimize the Strain

-High workload, time pressure, long hours on the microscope – all this may strain pathologists’ muscles, so that they feel tense.
+High workload, time pressure, long hours on the microscope – all this may strain pathologists’ muscles, making them feel tense.
+With time, strain and tension may take their toll, impacting their work and personal life.

 Therefore, pathologists should take any physical discomfort seriously and be concerned about muscle tension resulting from their work posture or repetitive movements.

-Work in comfort
+Work in Comfort

 Ergonomic design in microscopes helps prevent strain in the back, neck, arms, and hands.

-This helps you to achieve a relaxed working posture, with aligned shoulders and symmetrical operation of the stage drive and focus.
+This helps you to achieve a more relaxed working posture, with aligned shoulders and symmetrical operation of the stage drive and focus.

 Papanicolau stained liver cell specimen